It is not the first time that one of the country’s scientists got killed or gone missing.

 Mahmoud Ahmadinejad, the Iranian president, has accused Israel and western governments of being behind the killings of the prominent scientists.

 After the death of Shahriari last year, Ahmadinejad said that “undoubtedly the hand of the Zionist regime and western governments is involved” in the killing.

-He said then that the killings would not stop Iran from pursuing its disputed nuclear programme.
+He said then that the killings would not stop Iran from pursuing its disputed nuclear programmes.